HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/context_preview.md

 ![](../../../../assets/HCL_Presentation_Designer_Context_Preview_Initial_State.png)

-In the **Canvas context** field that appears, you can search for content items and templates to preview.
+In the **Canvas context** field that appears, you have a dual-mode selection to find your desired context.
+You can search by typing (autocomplete) for content items, or you can click the DX Picker icon on the right side of the search field to open a rich browser dialog for discovery and selection.

 ![](../../../../assets/HCL_Presentation_Designer_Context_Search_PopupResult.png)